sejal27005/Class_reflections/README.md

 This journal documents my learning progression in the “Tech for Social Good” course.

-Observing Technology in the Environment
+- Observing Technology in the Environment
 We walked through campus observing embedded technologies like CCTV cameras, biometric scanners, access-controlled gates, and digital display boards.
 We discussed their hardware components (sensors, processors, output displays) and software systems that power them.
 Conceptual Link to Unit 1:
 Types of computers: Embedded systems and personal computing devices Real-time applications of software in surveillance and automation Introduction to human-computer interaction through UI elements We also used Google Sheets and Gmail scripting to automate email sending—an example of software-based automation aiding communication.

-We walked through campus observing embedded technologies like CCTV cameras, biometric scanners, access-controlled gates, and digital display boards.
-We discussed their hardware components (sensors, processors, output displays) and software systems that power them.
-Conceptual Link to Unit 1:
-	Types of computers: Embedded systems and personal computing devices Real-time applications of software in surveillance and automation Introduction to human-computer interaction through UI elements We also used Google Sheets and Gmail scripting to automate email sending—an example of software-based automation aiding communication.

-Instruction Execution in CPU & Bus Architecture
+- Instruction Execution in CPU & Bus Architecture
 This class deepened our understanding of how a CPU executes instructions using load-store architecture.
 We were introduced to:
 	Accumulator: temporary storage in ALU
 	Control signals and data buses